Burn1n9m4n/brainstation_capstone/README.md

     - Project license

 ### Dataset
 The dataset for this project consists of 11,578 unique audio tracks that were obtained through a random sample of the `SpotifyFeatures.csv` data obtained from Kaggle.
-Features were then engineered using the `librosa` package.
+Features were then obtained from the audio data using the `librosa` package.
 The features generated for each model are listed below:
 * Normal Pairwise Model
     * MFCC
     * Mel Spectrum